kimmikirino/trainees-frontend-test/README.md

 I do apologize for some mixing in portuguese + english sentences , it is too much for me to think :S .

+If you want to check it out, it is hosted in http://crazytest.surge.sh/

 # Instructions to run the project

 First, you have to fork this repository : https://github.com/kimmikirino/trainees-frontend-test into your github account, using git clone + URL.